WHAT IS A DAIRY PRINCESS?

 Serving as a dairy princess is a year filled with hard work and opportunities abounding in friendships, experiences and knowledge.
 It is a rewarding year, and one that often changes a girl for the better, helping her to become more poised, knowledgeable and to expand her view of the state and how she fits into her community.

-To participate in the county dairy princess pageant and contest:
+To participate in the county dairy princess coronation and contest:

 Contact the appropriate county coordinator to apply.